Antminer S17e Hash board Repair Guide [EN]

 6.5 Determine whether a VDD1V8 voltage is normal by measuring the test points of each voltage.
 Generally, the IO voltage determines the voltage of each test point.
 When the IO voltage is 1.8V, the normal voltage of each test point in other voltage domains is also 1.8V.

-7. Low computing power can be divided into:
+7. Low hash rate can be divided into:

 7.1 When the test fixture conducts testing, the box receives insufficient Nonce, and the hashrate is insufficient and displays NG.
 In this phenomenon, directly judge from the number of Nonce returning from each chip through the serial port print information of the test box.
 Generally, chips with returning Nonce number less than the set value should be trouble-checked to eliminate pseudo soldering and peripheral reason.
 Replace the chip directly.

-7.2 When testing the test jig, if the hashrate is low after the machine is installed.
+7.2 When testing the test jig, if the hashrate is low after the miner is installed.
 Mostly this situation is related to the heat dissipation conditions of the chip.
-Special attention should be paid to the adhesive for the small cooling fin of each chip and the ventilation performance of the whole machine.
+Special attention should be paid to the adhesive for the small cooling fin of each chip and the ventilation performance of the whole miner.

 8.A chip NG